Minnesota 5K Scadaddle For Research

 Maplewood, United States • 1-2 May 2026

-The event is a two-day gathering in Saint Paul that raises funds and awareness for research into spontaneous coronary artery dissection (SCAD), a cause of heart attack noted to affect women under age 50, pregnant women, and new mothers.
-Research is described as needed to identify causes and improve treatment options.
+The event is a two-day fundraiser focused on research into spontaneous coronary artery dissection (SCAD).
+SCAD is described as a little known cause of heart attack that disproportionately affects women under 50, pregnant women, and new mothers, and it can also affect men.
+Research is needed to identify causes and treatment options.

 Race information